 Since I have no clue what my schedule will be, I can only look into 2021 with intent.
 There is no waiting for something to work out, no putting off until tomorrow.
 I can’t find a to-do list from last week.
 I can barely hold more than two ideas in my head at a time.
 The only way forward is through determination and resolve.

 Some mornings, I still have to reach, especially in 2020.
-I do it because I believe in more than I am in any given moment.
+I will always reach if it’s necessary.
 Not because I need to be better.
 And not because I need to fulfill someone else’s belief in what I should be.
-I do it because when I am content, I can be fully present and available to others.
-It is the version of myself that I like best.
+I do it because I believe in more than I am in any given moment.
+And when I’m content, I can be fully present and available to others—the version of myself that I like best.

 Quote and photo by author.
 All rights reserved.